Aliases for CD8A Gene

 GeneCards Summary for CD8A Gene

 CD8A (CD8a Molecule) is a Protein Coding gene.
-Diseases associated with CD8A include Cd8 Deficiency, Familial and Herpes Zoster.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and Hematopoietic cell lineage.
+Diseases associated with CD8A include Cd8 Deficiency, Familial and Alveolar Echinococcosis.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune System.
 GO annotations related to this gene include protein homodimerization activity and coreceptor activity.

 UniProtKB/Swiss-Prot for CD8A Gene